Varun-Chinthoju/Chrome_AI_Answer_gen/README.md

 - This extension sends your prompt to `http://localhost:11434`, which is the default Ollama API port.
 - Make sure `ollama run LLaMA3` is active before using the extension.
-- No OpenAI key is needed—everything runs locally.
+- No API key is needed—everything runs locally.

 ---